Restocking Fee Calculator

 Glossary of Technical Terms

-- Restocking Fee: A charge applied to a customer’s refund to cover the costs of returning and handling the product.
+- Restocking Fee: A charge deducted from a customer’s refund to cover the costs of receiving, inspecting, and reshelving a returned product.

-- Restocking Percentage: The percentage of the original item price that will be withheld as a restocking fee.
+- Restocking Percentage: The portion of the original item price withheld as a restocking fee, typically between 10% and 25%.

-- Return Costs: The combined labor, packaging, and other expenses associated with processing a returned item.
+- Return Costs: The combined labor, packaging, inspection, and storage expenses tied to processing a returned item.